Dora Marie Sigar: Personal life

 Sigar married Sumitro Djojohadikusumo on 7 January 1945 in Matraman, East Jakarta, and had two sons, Prabowo Subianto (born 1951), a politician who served as the eighth president of Indonesia, and Hashim Djojohadikusumo (born 1953), a businessman; and two daughters, Biantiningsih Miderawati Djiwandono (born 1946) and Maryani Ekowati Lemaistre (born 1948).
-They faced serious political challenges in the post-independence Indonesia, and their marriage lasted until Sumitro's death on 9 March 2001.
+They faced serious political challenges in post-independence Indonesia but their marriage lasted happily until Sumitro's death on 9 March 2001.

 Death

-Sigar died at Mount Elizabeth Hospital in Singapore at the age of 87 on 22 December 2008 after being hospitalized for a year due to old age and lymphoma.
-She was buried at Tanah Kusir Cemetery on 23 December.
+Sigar died at Mount Elizabeth Hospital in Singapore at the age of 89 on 22 December 2008 after being hospitalized for a year due to old age and lymphoma.
+She was buried at Tanah Kusir Cemetery on 25 December.